 - Activities:

-- Ongoing Support: Offer technical support to users, addressing issues and troubleshooting problems.
+- Ongoing Support: Provide users with continuous technical help to handle issues and troubleshoot concerns.

-- Updates and Enhancements: Monitor user feedback and system performance, implementing bug fixes, updates, and feature enhancements based on user needs.
+- Updates and Enhancements: Track feedback from users and system performance, then implement bug fixes, updates, and new feature additions depending on user needs.

-- Outcome: A continuously evolving software product that remains reliable, relevant, and addresses user needs effectively.
-This focus on continuous improvement ensures the software stays valuable over time.
+- Outcome: A software product that develops to stay reliable, relevant, and meets user needs.
+This continuous improvement keeps the software valuable over time.

 >> Read more: The Importance Of Software Maintenance